Bowerbird/bowerbird-web/README.md

 Web.Config
 ==========
 You will need to edit the web.config file where it is commented with: <!--YOU WILL NEED TO CHANGE THESE SETTINGS-->
 * documentStore: databaseName refers to the RavenDB Tenant.
 If single tenant, leave blank. url is the path to the ravenDB instance.
+RavenDB in itself is a big learning curve.
+Checkout the docs and jabbR user groups as referenced on the www.ravendb.net site.
 * environment: the url to the root of the site
 * media: the relative path to the user uploaded resources.
 If you are serving content from a CDN, this will require a code refactor as this setting is currently relative
 * species: the relative path to the source files for populating the system with species data.
 This is used once on initial application startup.